The Most Affordable Ski Resorts in California

 Soda Springs

-Quite literally just down the road is Soda Springs, Boreal’s sister resort, which is one of the oldest ski areas in North America.
-Soda Springs, dubbed as “Tahoe’s Best Kept Secret,” is a humble ski area with 15 trails, six lifts, and two tubing areas.
+Boreal’s sister resort, Soda Springs, is quite literally down the road.
+It’s one of the oldest ski areas in North America and the oldest continuously operating resort in California.
+Dubbed “Tahoe’s Best Kept Secret,” it’s a humble ski area with 15 trails, five lifts, and two tubing areas.
 Much of Soda Springs’ terrain is geared towards beginners and intermediates, making it an affordable alternative for families and new and progressing skiers looking for a less crowded place to learn.
-Lift tickets during non-holiday weeks typically run between $94 and $99, while weekends are around $104-$119.
+Lift tickets during non-holiday weeks typically run between $94 and $99, while weekends and holidays are around $104-$119.
 Soda Springs also offers the same aforementioned Play Forever Friday Deal as Boreal Mountain.
 These tend to book up fast so it’s recommended to buy a ticket online ahead of time.
-Both Boreal and Soda Springs receive around 400” of snow annually on average, making for plenty of powder days.

 »View Soda Springs Lodging Options